Creating a Website for Effective Website Conversion

 What's the difference between traffic and conversions?

-Traffic refers to the number of visitors to your website, while conversions are the percentage of those visitors who take your desired action.
-It's better to have 1,000 targeted visitors with a 5% conversion rate than 10,000 random visitors with a 0.5% conversion rate.
+Website traffic refers to the total number of visitors who come to your website.
+Conversions are the percentage of those visitors who take your desired action, such as filling out a form or making a purchase.
+To calculate conversion rate, divide the number of conversions by the total website traffic and multiply by 100.
+For example, it’s better to have 1,000 targeted visitors with a 5% conversion rate than 10,000 random visitors with a 0.5% conversion rate.

 Which elements should I A/B test first?